daemon-labs-resources/prerequisites/PREREQUISITES.md

 ## 1. Docker Environment

-Please ensure you have [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed and running.
+Please ensure you have [Docker Desktop](https://docs.docker.com/get-started/get-docker/) or [SUSE Rancher Desktop](https://rancherdesktop.io/) installed and running.
 This provides the Docker engine required for our exercises.

 To confirm successful installation, run the following command in your terminal: